 Chevron dismisses these concerns out of hand.
-"This case," in Chevron's view, "involves a straightforward application of RICO by one private party against another," nothing more, and there are simply no "foreign relations' implications ... that might result from the decision below."
+"This case," in Chevron's view, "involves a straightforward application of RICO by one private party against another," nothing more, and there are simply no "foreign relations' implications that might result from the decision below."
 Chevron Br.
 97. Such blithe assertions should provide this Court with little comfort, particularly because (as we pointed out in our opening brief at 94-97) the federal reports already contain many examples of collateral attacks "dressed up" as RICO suits, Kamilewicz v.
 Bank of Boston Corp., 92 F.3d 506, 511 (7th Cir.
 1996), including attempted attacks on foreign proceedings.
 See, e.g., Gulf Petro Trading Co. v.
-Nigerian Nat'l Petroleum Corp., 512F.3d 742, 749 (5th Cir.
+Nigerian Nat'l Petroleum Corp., 512 F.3d 742, 749 (5th Cir.
 2008).

 Apart from distinguishing our cases on their facts, Chevron offers no limiting principles that would prevent the floodgates from opening wide, no framework for limiting the harm to international comity, and no acknowledgment that such harm is likely.
 Instead, Chevron ridicules the "parade of global litigants imagined by Donziger" as a fiction, suggesting that background limits like personal jurisdiction will be enough to stem the tide.
 Chevron Br.
 95. But given New York's role as the world center of law and finance, much hard-fought litigation, from Brazil to Botswana, will have some local nexus that can be exploited by litigation losers eager to employ the unique jurisprudence that would arise from a win for Chevron.
-See U.S. Chamber Amicus Br.
+See U.S. Chamber Br.
 1-2 (in light of increased litigation with "transnational businesses being filed in courts outside the United States," "it would be a mistake to conclude" that similar litigation is "unlikely to recur").

 Yet another reason to resist the proposed transformation of RICO is that it would implicate serious separation-of-powers concerns by needlessly injecting the courts into foreign affairs.
-With its unnecessary attack on the systemic integrity on Ecuador's judiciary, the district court thrust itself into an arena that has been traditionally reserved for the political branches.
+With its unnecessary attack on the systemic integrity of Ecuador's judiciary, the district court thrust itself into an arena that has been traditionally reserved for the political branches.
 Opening up our courts to such inquiries undermines the traditional delegation of decisions implicating international relations to the President and Congress.
 That prospect of enabling a broad private right of action in the international arena "should make courts particularly wary of impinging on the discretion of the Legislative and Executive Branches in managing foreign affairs."
 Sosa v.
 Alvarez-Machain, 542 U.S. 692, 695 (2004).
+Judicial concerns about separation of powers in the foreign policy arena are reflected in longstanding doctrines like the act-of-state doctrine, which holds that "the courts of one country will not sit in judgment on the acts of another done within its own territory," Underhill v.
+Hernandez, 168 U.S. 250, 252 (1897), and the presumption against extraterritorial application of statutes, which "helps ensure that the Judiciary does not erroneously adopt an interpretation of U.S. law that carries foreign policy consequences not clearly intended by the political branches."
+Kiobel v.
+Royal Dutch Petroleum Co., 133 S. Ct.
+1659, 1664 (2013).